itthinx/groups/readme.txt

 * Improved performance when filtering the users list by groups to avoid issues with large user bases.
 * Tested with the latest WordPress 4.9.
 * Updated the minimum required WordPress version to 4.6.
+* Fixed a missing Javascript resource when selecting an image in the customizer.

 = 2.3.1 =
 * Fixed several points where warnings related to the use of count() and the Countable interface would occur due to changes in PHP 7.2.